 But there’s no emotional charge left.
 It simply melted away.
 When I was able to love myself for feeling unloved and unwanted the emotional charge melted away almost instantaneously.
 Now, how good is that?

 As I got to see more clearly, I became able to realise how the knock-on effect that my childhood traumas had affected my relationships with people throughout my life – and intimate relationships with women in particular.

-I realised that the problems I’ve experienced were entirely due to what had happened at my childhood.
-Entirely due to this very, very deep belief about myself, that I was unloved and unwanted.
+I realised that the problems I’ve experienced were entirely due to what had happened at my birth and during early childhood.
+My suffering was entirely due to this very, very deep belief about myself, that I was unloved and unwanted.

 And of course, if I’m unloved and unwanted, and that’s what I believe about myself, how can I expect anybody else to love and want me?

 How could I expect my human beloved to love and want me if I felt about myself that I’m unloved and unwanted?
 It’s crazy.
 But my entire experience changed as soon as I felt, “Oh, yes, I can love myself for everything”.